AbdeI1/DroneSimulation/README.md

-# Drone Simulation
+# Drone Trip Simulation

+To run, make sure you have a full [Rust installation](https://www.rust-lang.org/tools/install), then just type:

 ```bash
 cargo run 8081 web
 ```

-Then just visit
+Afterwards you can visit

 * [localhost:8081](http://localhost:8081)

+  Visualization of the system.

 * [localhost:8081/schedule.html](http://localhost:8081/schedule.html)

+  Interact with the system and schedule trips.